Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 In the 1970 edition of NASB, the "the" is in italics and not "until," which is correct.

 ▣ "period of restoration of all things" This refers to recreation (cf. Matt.
 17:11; and especially Rom.
 8:13-23).
 The evil of human rebellion in Genesis 3 is nullified and creation is restored; fellowship with God is reestablished.
 The image of God in mankind, damaged in the fall, has been restored.
-Fellowship between God and man is restored.
+Fellowship between God and humanity is restored.
 The initial purpose of creation is finally fulfilled.

 ▣ "about which God spoke by mouth of His holy prophets from ancient times" Mark's Gospel begins with a quote from Mal.
 3:1.
 Matthew 1:22-23 refers to the prophecy of Isa.
 7:14.
 Luke used this same phrase in Luke 1:70.
 One aspect of the Kerygma (i.e., recurrent theological truths in the sermons in Acts) is that Jesus' birth, life, death, and resurrection fulfilled OT prophecy (cf. Matt.
 5:17-19; Luke 24:26-27).
 Jesus' ministry was not an afterthought or Plan B. It was the predetermined plan of God (cf. Luke 22:22; Acts 2:23; 3:18; 4:28; 13:29).
 All things are working out to the fulfillment of the total restoration of God's will for creation.